Expert Tips from the PBHP team on How to Thrive on a Plant-Based Diet

 Add more plants to your favourite meals

-Dr Gemma Newman, NHS GP and Author of The Plant Power Doctor
+Dr Gemma Newman, NHS GP and Best selling author

 Find your favourite foods and think of ways to add more plants.
 Enjoy a bean chilli?
 Add in some extra tempeh.
 How about a chickpea curry with extra wilted spinach?
 Adding seeds on top of soups and avocado on toast is a great way to boost healthy fats too.